rutvishah859/New-Unix-Shell/README.md

 ### `cd <directory>` - change directory
 **Description:**
 <br />
 Changes the current default directory to <directory>.
 If the `<directory>` argument is not present, it reports the current directory.
 If the directory does no exist an appropriate error is reported.
+Use `cd..` command to move back one directory.

 ### `clr` - clear the screen
 **Description:**